pantrypoints/sp/content/en/research/countries/china/xi/chapter-10f.md

-morale, shaping people, cohesion, clarifying fallacies, distinguishing right from wrong, connecting China and the world, and communicating the world" 1 The 48-character duty and mission of vigorously carry forward all ideological spirits conducive to upholding the leadership of the Communist Party of China and China's socialist system, all ideological spirits conducive to promoting reform and development, all ideological spirits conducive to enhancing the unity of the people of all ethnic groups in the country, and all ideological spirits conducive to maintaining social harmony and stability, and profoundly expounding why the Communist Party of China "can" and why Marxism is the intrinsic truth of "doing" and why socialism with Chinese characteristics is "good" has inspired the powerful force of unity and progress of the whole society.
+morale, shaping people, cohesion, clarifying fallacies, distinguishing right from wrong, connecting China and the world, and communicating the world" 1 The 48-character duty and mission of vigorously carry forward all ideological spirits conducive to upholding the leadership of the CCP and China's socialist system, all ideological spirits conducive to promoting reform and development, all ideological spirits conducive to enhancing the unity of the people of all ethnic groups in the country, and all ideological spirits conducive to maintaining social harmony and stability, and profoundly expounding why the CCP "can" and why Marxism is the intrinsic truth of "doing" and why socialism with Chinese characteristics is "good" has inspired the powerful force of unity and progress of the whole society.
 Construction and management complement each other, and supporting the right and dispelling evil